pandeaditya/Conqueror/README.md

 =============

 1. Goto https://sourceforge.net/projects/conqueror-chess-engine/files/
-2. Download any version you are more comfortable unzipping
+2. Download any version you are more comfortable unzipping or the installer that will automate the following steps
 3. Unzip to a suitable location
 4. Start Winboard.exe and enjoy
+5. In case of Installer.exe, just run it from the desktop shortcut